shilpidatascientist/ML-projects/README.md

-This repository conbsists of Machine Learning projects
+This repository consists of Machine Learning projects
 # ML-projects